jgd10/ScriptTipFriday/argparse/argparse.md

 ## Constructing a CLI with `argparse`

 OK so we're ready to tackle the main topic of this tip now; apologies if you already knew all of the above.
-I like to cover all my bases in an article because your work may well be someone's first exposure to any number of concepts, so it always pays to be thorough.
+I like to cover all my bases in an article because one's work may well be someone's first exposure to any number of concepts, so it always pays to be thorough.

 Anyway!
 How do we use argparse?
 It's pretty simple, but requires a bit of mental gymnastics if you aren't used to thinking about programming this way.